 One in Christ, We Stand Against Racism

-In response to the national conversation about racial justice and the death of George Floyd in May 2020, The Reformed Church formed an Action Committee for Race and Justice to identify concrete steps and resources our congregation can take to address racial justice issues and work towards a multiracial future free of racism.
+In response to the national conversation about racial justice and the death of George Floyd in May 2020, The Reformed Church formed an Action Committee for Race and Justice to identify concrete steps and resources that our congregation can take to address racial justice issues and work towards a multiracial future free of racism.
 (As of December 2021, this committee has expanded its scope of work and has been renamed the Committee for Diversity and Inclusion.)

-We believe that showing up for racial justice is a necessary step forward, and we must stay grounded in prayer and God’s Word to move forward.
-But prayers, of course, are not enough.
-This page—a work in progress—is intended update our congregation and community about our ongoing action steps, including those related to racial justice, and to provide educational resources to those who want to learn more.
+We believe that showing up for racial justice is a necessary step forward, and we must stay grounded in prayer and God’s Word to guide our actions.
+But we also recognize that prayers alone are not enough.
+This page—a work in progress—is intended to update our congregation and community about our ongoing action steps, including those related to racial justice, and to provide educational resources to those who want to learn more.

 Recent Action Steps